surmwill/recycler_unity/README.md

     }
 }

 // 3rd class: The recycler component which displays the list of recycler entries.
-Add it to a `RectTransform`; drag and serialize your recycler entry prefab into it public class DemoRecycler : RecyclerScrollRect<string, DemoRecyclerData>
+Add it to a `RectTransform`; drag and serialize your recycler entry prefab into it. public class DemoRecycler : RecyclerScrollRect<string, DemoRecyclerData>
 {
     // Empty: only supplies generic types